Treating Dental & Oral Issues

 The dentist uses a filling to repair a cavity, crack, or hole within the tooth.
 The dentist primarily uses a drill to get rid of the broken space of the tooth and then fills the opening with some material, like amalgam or composite.

 We use the crown when the tooth’s major portion has been removed or has broken off due to an injury.
-There are two varieties of crowns: An implant crown that matches over an implant and a regular crown that fits over a natural tooth.
+There are two varieties of crowns: an implant crown that matches over an implant and a regular crown that fits over a natural tooth.
 Each crown fills the space of the missing area of the tooth.

 Root canal